top of page

 COST

-For small groups/ families (less than 10) don't charge!
+For small groups/ families (less than 10 people) we don't charge!
 We will accept a donation if you feel so inclined but nothing is compulsory or expected.
 If you have a large group (large families, field trips, co-ops etc) please reach out to us on pricing.
 Large groups usually mean we have to bring in help, split up groups etc.

 We are out with our deer every day and sharing them with others is just as much of a joy for us as it is for you.